anmolarora1711/placement-cell/README.md

-# placement-cell
+# PLACEMENT CELL

-A job placement management system which is used by employees who are providing jobs to their students by assigning interview to them.
+A job placement management system which is used by admin who is providing jobs to their students by assigning interviews to them.

 ## Web App Link